ANNOUNCEMENT - Push Notifications Timing Out

 13. What if I don't have a cell phone, landline, or a tablet for a secondary device?

-The ITS Security Group has a limited number of hardware tokens.
+Hardware tokens can be purchased from the Baylor Bookstore - Technology Desk ($35 plus tax).
 These are devices that are approximately the size of a key fob that you will carry with you at all times.
 When you need to authenticate, you will use the device to generate a code to enter at log-in.
+Contact the Help Desk at 254-710-4357 after purchasing the token so it can be associated with your account.